microsoftgraph/msgraph-training-dotnet/tutorial/03-create-app.md

 <!-- markdownlint-disable MD002 MD041 -->

-Begin by creating a new .NET Core console project using the [.NET Core CLI](/dotnet/core/tools/).
+Begin by creating a new .NET Core console project using the [.NET CLI](/dotnet/core/tools/).

 1. Open your command-line interface (CLI) in a directory where you want to create the project.
 Run the following command.